ewisinski/e3sm_autoencoder/README.md

 ## Table of Contents

 This Github repository serves as a data access point for the paper titled "What's in the latent space?
-Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder."
+Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder" by Wisinski et al. (2026).
 Below is a description of what is included within this repository and how to use it.
 Thanks for visiting!

 ## Software and Acknowledgement